 What can’t a barrister do for me?

-Barristers cannot conduct litigation in the same way as solicitors, for example issuing proceedings at court, unless they have obtained permission to do so.
-Ask your barrister if you think this will be important and he or she will tell you if they can conduct litigation and what are the implications if they cannot.
-If the barrister cannot conduct litigation you will be able to carry out certain tasks such as issuing proceedings at court and serving documents on other parties; your barrister will discuss this further with you.
+Barristers cannot conduct litigation in the same way as solicitors, for example issuing proceedings at court, unless they are specifically qualified to do so.
+Your barrister will tell you if they can conduct litigation and what are the implications if they cannot.
+If the barrister cannot conduct litigation, you will be able to carry out yourself certain tasks such as issuing proceedings at court and serving documents on other parties; your barrister will discuss this further with you.

 How much will it cost me to instruct a barrister?